souru98/JavaScript-ProblemSolving-Questions/README.md

 # Interview Algorithm Questions in Javascript() {...}
-*A mostly reasonable collection of technical software development interview questions solved in Javascript in ES5 and ES6*
+*A mostly reasonable collection of technical software development interview questions try to solve using Javascript*

 ## Table of Contents
 1. [Array](#array)